-Polish Music Center (Thornton School of Music) at the University of Southern California Visit www.polmic.pl for updates on current events in Polish music, and poloniamusic some events in Polish music and poloniamusic.com for Polish folk, classical and other genres.
+Polish Music Center (Thornton School of Music) at the University of Southern California

+Visit www.polmic.pl for updates on current events in Polish music and poloniamusic.com for Polish folk, classical and other genres.

 VISUAL ARTS

 Jan K Ostrowski: Masters of Polish Painting (1999) An impressive collection presenting over 200 treasures of Polish paintings created during the 19th and 20th century.